memfault/interrupt/_drafts/faster-builds.md

 On a previous project, the most significant patch I made related to header dependencies resulted in a compilation speedup of 30%.
-Before the change, almost every file in our firmware project had incidentally included the entire set of our vendor's peripheral library header files, which are usually **huge**.
-Each `.c` file was accidentally including 600+ headers.
+Before the change, almost every file in our firmware project had incidentally included the entire set of our vendor's peripheral library header files, which are usually huge.
+Each `.c` file was accidentally including more than 600 headers.

 The fix was to create a couple of `..._types.h` files which contained forward declarations to help break the dependencies between our code and vendor code.

 ### Pre-compiled headers

-> NOTE: This is a GCC/Clang only feature.
+> NOTE: This is a GCC/Clang-only feature.

 After cleaning up all of the header dependency issues that you can find, there may still be some headers that you can't avoid including everywhere, and they